dsternthal/Challenge-1/README.md

 ### CSS Changes

 Consolidated Classes that has the same style.
+Initially, I lost points commenting out the redundant CSS and not removing it, but this was what our teacher recommended, so I left it.

 Please see below for reference:

 ![Consolidated Classes that has the same style.](./assets/images/Consolidation.png)